endlos99/xdt99/doc/MANUAL.md

 So what is the actual difference between joining object code files with `-l` and joining source code files with `COPY`?
 When joining sources, each source file sees all the symbols of the other sources, which requires care to not create symbol conflicts.
-When joining object code, on the other hand, each unit only sees the symbols exported by the other files exported with `DEF` and imported with `REF`, limiting the chance of symbol conflicts.
+When joining object code, on the other hand, each file only sees the symbols exported by the other files exported with `DEF` and imported with `REF`, limiting the chance of symbol conflicts.